This is a direct question, and I will give a direct answer before some supplementary information follows.

-Question: In Order to Safely Climb a Ladder a Firefighter Should?
+Question: To Safely Climb a Ladder, a Firefighter Should?

 Major Accidents Associated with the Use of Ladders